NeighborhoodScout: History

-Andrew Schiller conceived NeighborhoodScout while working on his doctorate in geography at Clark University in Worcester, MA.
+Andrew Schiller conceived NeighborhoodScout while working on his doctorate in geography at Clark University in Worcester, Massachusetts.

 In an interview with Inman News, Schiller discusses that he used to move around often for jobs or for school, and was often in a position to make expensive decisions about the best places in which to buy or rent.
 “But asking friends or real estate professionals always led to answers that were an inaccurate mix of what my friend or agent thought I wanted, combined with what they themselves want in a neighborhood.
 As a result, the suggestions were never right.”
 Schiller founded Location, Inc. in 2000 and launched Neighborhoodscout.com in 2002.

 By 2006, Location, Inc. reported that NeighborhoodScout had nearly 70,000 subscribers and had served over 1 million users since inception.
 In 2015, NeighborhoodScout reported to serve over 1 million users each month.
 NeighborhoodScout earns revenue from customer subscriptions and advertising.
 They also refer homebuyers to real estate agents and collect a referral fee when they transact on a home.